jdevries3133/fast_grader/README.md

 # ⚡️ Grade Like Lightning 🌩

-> This project is currently in **alpha development.** Read our contributing
-> guide and get involved if you want it now!

 **Grading in Google Classroom _really_ stinks.**

 Let's say you are grading a google docs/slides assignment.
 The grading page